top of page

 Fellow on Econometrics

-Ratul Chakraborty is a junior at Foothill High School in Pleasanton, California.
+Ratul Chakraborty is a senior at Foothill High School in Pleasanton, California.
 He is the current president and founder of California High School Democrats, Pleasanton Chapter, a Pleasanton-based branch of the youth wing of the Democratic Party dedicated to enacting policy change in Alameda County and the State of California.
 He also serves in leadership positions at various clubs in his high school, including the quiz bowl, research, and math clubs.
 A passionate scientist in many fields, he usually spends his free time doing math problems, researching global conflicts, doing unique research projects in a variety of fields, or converting these interests into successful start-ups/non-profits to enact change in the world around him.

 1701627413790_edited.jpg